 The 6 Worst Summer Beverage BlundersArticle posted in: Diet & Nutrition

-As temperatures rise, you may find yourself reaching for a drink to cool down.
+As temperatures rise, you may find yourself reaching for chilled summer beverages to cool down.
 While it’s incredibly important to stay hydrated in the heat of the summer, the drink you choose can make a huge difference to your waistline.
 If you’re constantly grabbing for sugar-laden beverages, it’s easy to drink a day’s worth of calories before you even take a bite of food.

 1. Piña Coladas

 Whether you’re strolling the boardwalk or just get a craving while driving around town, a creamy milkshake may sound delicious but it can easily be a diet destroyer.
-A small McCafé Strawberry shake contains 520 calories and 15 grams of fat.
-Plus, it has a whopping 74 grams of sugar.
+A small Chocolate shake from Dairy Queen contains 530 calories and 19 grams of fat.
+Plus, it has a whopping 67 grams of sugar.

 This popular, blended coffee drink is rich with taste but probably not worth all the calories and fat it packs in.
-Take, for instance, the Starbucks S’mores Frappuccino®, which pretty much sounds like the quintessential summer drink.
-The small (“tall”) version has 330 calories, 14 grams of fat and a not-so-sweet 43 grams of sugar—that’s the equivalent of 11 teaspoons of sugar!).
-All that sugar, cream, and artificial flavoring can wreak havoc on your diet.
+Take, for instance, the Starbucks Strawberry Funnel Cake Frappuccino®, which pretty much sounds like the quintessential summer drink.
+The small (“tall”) version has 290 calories, 14 grams of fat and a not-so-sweet 35 grams of sugar.
+All that sugar and syrup can wreak havoc on your diet.

-5. Canned Lemonades or Ice Teas
+5. Canned Lemonade or Iced Tea

-If you brew your own green, white, herbal or black ice tea at home, you start with zero calories and can sweeten lightly to keep the sugar content way down.
-You can also make your own, fresh lemonade using simple, real ingredients.
+If you brew your own green, white, herbal or black iced tea at home, you start with zero calories and can sweeten lightly to keep the sugar content way down.
+You can also make your own, fresh and healthier lemonade using simple, real ingredients.
 The three main parts to lemonade are water, lemons, and sugar, but by making it at home you can sweeten it only lightly.
-One cup of lemon juice, four cups of cold water, and just a tablespoon of sugar will make a pitcher-full of tangy lemonade with just a hint of sweetness.
+Better yet, use a natural sweetener like stevia or monk fruit!
+One cup of lemon juice, four cups of cold water and just a tablespoon of sweetener will make a pitcher-full of tangy lemonade with just a hint of sweetness.

-6. Root Beer Floats
+6. Root Beer Float

 While a root beer float is a fun summer treat that may bring back sweet memories of childhood, when you combine the 152-calorie can of soda with a half-cup, 137-calorie scoop of vanilla ice cream, you’re looking at a sugary, high calorie dessert.
 You can make a lighter version by using a light root beer and frozen yogurt.
 Have some fun with it by combining the two ingredients in a popsicle mold and freezing until solid.
 It will last longer and cool you down on the hottest of days.

-*All nutritional information taken from product labels or respective company websites on 7/6/2016.
+*All nutritional information taken from product labels or respective company websites on 7/26/2021.